 The Get Session Data node retrieves the value of a specified key from a user's session data, and stores it in the specified key of the shared state (in scripts, the nodeState object).

 Use this node only during session upgrade-when the user has already successfully authenticated previously and is now upgrading their session for additional access.
-Learn more in Session upgrade \Box .
+For more information on upgrading a session, refer to Session upgrade \Box .